JeremyOlds/fs-journal/notes/02-css.md

 box-shadow: adding shadows to elements that aren't text. such as images or divs
 font-weight: change the font to be bold/thicker. font-size:changes the font size.
+background-img: allows you to set the background as an image background size: sets the size of the background. background position: sets the position of the background. can be adjusted with %
+background-repeat: